How to Use Epsom Salt for Plants

 • Helps seeds germinate.
 Applying Epsom salt might temporarily boost magnesium, but the truth is that most seeds can germinate without additives, especially when sowed in quality seed starting mixes

 • Increases vegetable yield and improves flavor.
 Sweet peppers and tomatoes are said to benefit from adding Epsom salt to the soil of each hole at planting time.
 The reports on which this claim is based are more than 60 years old and focused on intensive tomato production.
-The average home gardener does not need to put Epsom salt on tomato plants, and overusing the product could contaminate the soil or harm plants.
+The average home gardener does not need to use Epsom salt for tomatoes, and overusing the product could contaminate the soil or harm plants.

 • Enhances houseplants.
 Although Epsom salt is pH neutral and gentle on plants, including potted houseplants, it is not a fertilizer.
 While Epsom salt can replace some lost magnesium, houseplants will benefit more from regular application of a balanced organic fertilizer and the use of fresh potting mix to restore nutrients and improve soil health.
 With potted plants, another concern is that Epsom salt added to the soil has nowhere to go and can build up.